DMaggsy/guitar-helper/README.md

      - The navigation bar was not responsive on mobile devices.
 This was solved by adding a media query to the CSS file.
      - The contact us form was not readable on mobile due to there being no real border around the input fields.
 This was fixed by adding a solid border around the input fields.
      - The footer, would sometimes not stick to the bottom of the page.
 This was fixed by following the method presented by [Materialize](https://materializecss.com/footer.html).
+     - Favicon error appears within the browser console.
+This is listed as a future implementation.

 - Unsolved bugs